OpenSourceCFDCourse/installation/README.md

 ```

 ## 5. Setup Visual Studio Code for OpenFOAM
-Open Visual Studio Code and follow the steps outlined below.
+*5a)* Open Visual Studio Code and follow the steps outlined below.

-First, install the following extensions, which will help our OpenFOAM workflow:
+*5b)* Install the following extensions, which will help our OpenFOAM workflow:
 1. *Docker*
 2. *Remote - Containers*
 3. *OpenFOAM*